 Smaller trees can be moved with a tree shovel, a device that can dig the new hole, as well as excavate and transport the tree.
 Larger trees may require digging, wrapping, or wrapping the root ball and then transporting it by truck.
 Some trees can be moved with cranes.
-Species and size are the first components we analyze, as they will tell us what we need to know to use the best methods.
+Carefully remove the shaft from its existing position.